hyosung11/Launch-School/Courses/journal.md

 11:04 After study session with Laurent and getting onto the Discord server with European folks.

 12:49 Reviewing glossary and filling out my cheat sheet.
 I got a list of questions with answers from Jonathan Bouren to review.
 Ready to take a break for lunch.

+## 20211029 금요일

+09:14 I have a study session with Laurent in a few minutes.

+14:01 Practicing getting my wording down for my answers.
+Now need to walk to Somerville for the Halloween parade.